PatrickTheCodeGuy/Sprint-Challenge-Authentication/ANSWERS.md

 3. What does bcrypt do to slow down attackers? it adds salt, which is a way to "sprinkle" in random data to our hashes so that it increases the security of our hash.
-4. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token? the three parts are the header, the payload, and the signature.